Rekha Garton – A self portrait in the woods

 “You must be getting tired” my father said as he reached down and lifted me up.

 I rested my head on his shoulder as he said “Time to get you home, enough adventure for one day and you’ll know when to return here”

 As he turned and walked away I could see over his shoulder that a shaft of sunlight was now touching my tree making it appear to glow.
 And there to the side, also in the sunlight, was my fathers tree.

 I thought to myself “My little tree doesn’t look so lonely now” as I fell asleep in my father’s arms.

 Life is always pushing you forward away from the past so I hadn’t thought of my tree for many years.
 It wasn’t until I read my father’s journal and found the passage of our adventure together that I decided to visit our trees.

-My father has been gone a year now and in the clearing I discover that so is his tree, as is mine and others.
+My father has been gone a year now and in the clearing I discover that so is his tree, as is mine and many others.